 If you receive a suspicious phone inquiry, like one asking you to verify personal information, don't provide any information and call us right away.

 In order to verify your account please click on the link below !

 Phish number three– The Enticing Attachment

 A final type of phishing email to watch out for is one including an attachment, often a '.htm' or '.html' file.
 The sender will be trying to convince you to click and open this file, as the virus is hidden inside.

-The solution is simple, but so important it is worth shouting LOUD...
+The solution is simple, but it's so important it's worth shouting LOUD...

 Never ever ever ever EVER open an attachment unless you are 100% sure of its contents.
 EVER.